 Germany Smoking Regulations

-Germany’s Federal Non-Smokers’ Protection Act (Bundesnichtraucherschutzgesetz) of 2007 bans smoking in all federal buildings and public transport.
-However, airports fall under state jurisdiction, and most German airports maintain designated indoor smoking cabins (Raucherkabinen) operated by companies like Smoke Free.
-These glass-enclosed, ventilated cabins are found before and after security in most terminals.
-Smoking outside is permitted in designated areas at least 5 meters from entrances.
-E-cigarettes and heated tobacco products (IQOS) are generally allowed in the same smoking areas.
-Fines for smoking in non-designated areas range from €5 to €1,000 depending on the state.
+Germany’s Federal Non-Smokers’ Protection Act of 2007 bans smoking in federal buildings and public transport, but airports fall under state jurisdiction.
+Most major German airports maintain designated indoor smoking cabins (Raucherkabinen) operated by companies like Smoke Free.
+These glass-enclosed, ventilated cabins are found before and after security.
+E-cigarettes and heated tobacco products (IQOS) are generally allowed in the same areas.
+Fines for smoking outside designated areas range from €5 to €1,000.

-Tips for Smokers at Hamburg Airport
+Tips for Smokers at HAM